MortezaBashsiz/CFScanner/bash/README.md

 ### 4. Execute it

-At following command pay attention to the numbers **threads**, **speed** and **Custom Subnet File**.
+At following command pay attention to the numbers **threads**, **tryCount**, **speed** and **Custom Subnet File**.

 Threads: This is an integer number that defines the parallel threads count

+tryCount: This is an integer to define how many times you like to check an IP

 Speed: This is the filter that you can define to list the IPs based on download speed.
-The values must be one of [25 50 100 150 200 250 500], and all values are in KBPS (Kilo Bytes Per Second).
+The value is in KBPS (Kilo Bytes Per Second).
 For example, if you set it to 50, it means that you will only list the IPs which have a download speed of more than 50 KB/S.

 Custom Subnet File: This is an optional argument which is a file address if you want to execute only some specific subnets.
 Then put your subnets in a file and pass the file as an argument to the command.